-In the first days of Tet, the ARVN was in pell-mell retreat, its units unable to stop the offensive or organize themselves into an effective defence of South Vietnam’s urban centres.
+In the first days of Tet, the ARVN was in pell-mell retreat, its units unable to stop the offensive or organize themselves into an effective defense of South Vietnam’s urban centers.
 Ten days into the Tet Offensive, General William C. Westmoreland’s command headquarters summarized the precarious state of the South Vietnamese Army: “MACV suspects the desertion rate may be high.
-The average present for duty strength of RVN infantry battalions is 50 percent and Ranger Battalions, 43 percent.
+The average present for duty strength of RVN [South Vietnamese] infantry battalions is 50 percent and Ranger Battalions, 43 percent.
 Five of nine airborne battalions are judged by MACV to be combat ineffective at this time.”
-Military analysts consider a combat unit ineffective when its present-for-duty numbers fall to 50 percent or lower.
+Military analysts consider a combat unit ineffective when its present-for-duty numbers fall to fifty percent or lower.
 MACV’s analysis indicated that the ARVN was on the verge of collapse.

 When the ARVN regular battalions abandoned their posts and fled to the towns and cities to save their own skins and to come under the protective cover of American units and their firepower, the South Vietnamese outfits charged with pacification, including the GVN’s Revolutionary Development (RD) teams, Regional Forces (RFs), and Popular Forces (PFs), were left behind to fend for themselves.
 The RFs and PFs, known derisively among the American advisory community as Ruff Puffs, provided security to loyalists in pacified and contested hamlets.
 The RDs worked to win peasant hearts and minds through the implementation of various development schemes, such as the construction of schools, water wells, and medical clinics.
 The ranks of the RD teams were often filled with idealistic youth who possessed only the most basic military knowledge.
 Some of the RDs were draft dodgers who went into the program to avoid service in an ARVN combat unit.

 The destruction of the South Vietnamese pacification teams, and the retreat of the ARVN, enabled the Communists to seize much of rural South Vietnam.
-A Joint Chiefs of Staff report confirmed this result, “…the defensive posture of ARVN is permitting the VC to make rapid inroads in the formerly pacified countryside.”
+A Joint Chiefs of Staff report stated, “…the defensive posture of ARVN is permitting the VC to make rapid inroads in the formerly pacified countryside.”